Pressure grows for global climate cash to help hard-hit poor

 “That will help drive public and private sectors to more focus on adaptation.
 There is reason to believe that number will go up,” the official said.

-OECD officials emphasized that their new estimate of the amount of private money mobilized by public investment was partial and preliminary, and the level of private financing for adaptation could be higher than they had identified.
+OECD officials emphasised that their new estimate of the amount of private money mobilised by public investment was partial and preliminary, and the level of private financing for adaptation could be higher than they had identified.

 But Tim Gore, head of climate change and food policy with Oxfam International, said although it was good business for companies to protect supply chains and staff from climate threats, they had little incentive to invest in helping the poorest cope, underlining the urgent need for more public money.